??? pgHead ???

 This requirement mandates the deployment of a change-detection mechanism to monitor critical files within your environment.

-• Implement a Change-Detection Tool: Deploy a File Integrity Monitoring (FIM) tool or similar solution to monitor critical files within your environment.
+• Implement a change detection tool: Deploy a FIM tool or similar solution to monitor critical files within your environment.

 PCI DSS Requirement 11.6: Unauthorized changes on payment pages are detected and responded to